 You’ll find other helpful resources on articulating your topic within the Office of Research and Doctoral Services’s Institutional Review Board website, such as:

 Once you’ve articulated a rough draft of your topic, it’s time to start looking for a committee.
 Have you worked with a faculty member at Walden who shares your professional interests, or have you worked with someone whose work you admire?
 If so, that person might be a potential candidate for your capstone committee.

 The best place to start in your committee search is first to consult with your Student Success Advisor, who will help direct you to either your program’s director or senior research coordinator.
 You may also want to talk to your Program Director.

 When you contact prospective faculty, emphasize your shared interest area, content and/or methodological match so you can “sell” faculty on your proposed research idea.
 Here are some additional tips:

 You’ll also want to start practicing your writing when you communicate with potential faculty members.
 Even more important, you’ll want to start practicing how you respond to faculty feedback on your writing.
 The best mentor-mentee relationships in the capstone are facilitated on a strong foundation of respect and openness, particularly to the mentor’s feedback.
 The Writing Center offers some helpful blogs and podcasts about this topic, with the following lessons:

 If your program has migrated to MyDR—a system that tracks your progress and serves as a central location for your capstone work—you should familiarize yourself with that system.
-The Center for Research Quality has a variety of MyDR guides to keep you educated.
+The Office of Research and Doctoral Services has a variety of MyDR guides to keep you educated.